hendry24/MBKM_stuff/README.md

 # MBKM_study_materials
-This is where I put the study materials given during my MBKM program at BRIN Serpong
+This is where I put the study materials and assignments given during my MBKM program at BRIN Serpong.

+The study materials for each day (if given) are put in individual folders labelled by the date of the lesson.

+Assigments are put in the Assigments folder.